Bitcoin Price Prediction: Growth Predictions For The Future

-By being the first of its asset class, Bitcoin has been able to garner more attention than the rest of its peers.
-Time in the market is better than timing the market, as the saying goes.
-With its time in the crypto space, Bitcoin has been able to persist through highs and lows, proving the validity of its underlying principles and the strength of its blockchain network.
+By being the first of its asset class, Bitcoin has garnered more attention than the rest of its peers.
+As the saying goes, time in the market is better than timing the market.
+With its time in the crypto space, Bitcoin has persisted through highs and lows, proving the validity of its underlying principles and the strength of its blockchain network.

 At first, it wasn’t easy to buy Bitcoin.
 You would have to go to specific websites that were hard to find via search and trust that you were giving money to the correct individual or business.

 Now, with the advent of trusted cryptocurrency exchanges, buying Bitcoin has gotten much more straightforward.
 Rather than sending money to a stranger over the Internet, you could instead create an account on an exchange.
 That account would then let you connect your bank and use the money to buy Bitcoin with minimal headaches.

 As Bitcoin has grown in adoption, governments around the world have taken notice of this currency.
 Because Bitcoin isn’t connected to any government or regulatory board, it falls to federal agencies to determine how they want to handle the asset.
 In 2014, the United States ruled that cryptocurrencies were property, not currency, meaning they fell under capital gains tax laws.

 When governments make rules around Bitcoin, that press draws attention to the asset.
 Some portion of the people that see this news will then be interested and buy into Bitcoin.
 Do this for Bitcoin’s twelve-year lifespan so far, and you can see why Bitcoin has lasted as long as it has.

 How To Buy Bitcoin